 Redevelopment of the 1917 complex formed the foundation for the company’s vision of balancing lean manufacturing with environmental sensitivity.

 “This is not environmental philanthropy; it is sound business, which for the first time, balances the business needs of auto manufacturing with ecological and social concerns in the redesign of a brownfield site,” said Ford Chairman Bill Ford in 2000, whose great-grandfather Henry Ford constructed the complex.
 “This is what I think sustainability is about, and this new facility lays the groundwork for a model of 21st century sustainable manufacturing at the Rouge.
 While most companies would rather move than invest in a 83-year-old site, we view this as an important reinvestment in our employees, our hometown and an American icon of the 20th century,” Ford Motor Company Press Release, 2000.

-Below left is a photo from the 1930’s of what the plant used to look like, compared to the plant in July, 2004, right.
+Above is a photo from the 1930’s of what the plant used to look like, compared to the plant in July, 2004.
 The River Rouge Plant, also known as Ford Dearborn Truck Assembly Plant, won the 2004 Green Roofs for Healthy Cities Award of Excellence in the Extensive Industrial Commercial category.

 The design of the new assembly plant includes people-friendly features such as overhead safety walkways, day lighting, team rooms, cooler air in the summer months and relaxing places to congregate.
 Tim O’Brien, Ford director of Environmental Quality, said project planners were designing a system, which, over time, “will use ecologically advanced methods for stormwater management, energy usage, air quality and soil restoration,” Ford Motor Company, 2000.